Download a PDF copy of the whitepaper

 Contacting Your Agent

-First off, your internal resource who manages your insurance policies should contact your insurance agent, and notify them that you suspect that a cyber incident has occured.
+First off, your internal resource who manages your insurance policies should contact your insurance agent, and notify them that you suspect that a cyber incident has occurred.
 Some carriers now have dedicated contact methods as well for this purpose.

 Legal Team Steps In